Maria Chabot: Advocate for Native Americans

 Chabot was made the executive secretary of the New Mexico Association on Indian Affairs in 1936.
 During that time, she came up with the idea for the Santa Fe Indian Market, modeled after the outdoor markets in Mexico, which she established despite initial opposition from local businesses.
 The market held weekly fairs at the Palace of the Governors and rented school buses to transport Native Americans to the markets where they could sell their jewelry, pottery, or other wares.
 She visited pueblos and encouraged artists to sell their works, including Maria Martinez, a potter of the San Ildefonso Pueblo.
 Later she worked at the federal Indian Arts and Crafts Board, where she established cooperative marketing organizations on reservations.

 Rancher

 Chabot lived on Mary Cabot Wheelwright's Los Luceros property in Alcalde, New Mexico, after the end of her relationship with Dorothy Stewart.
 (Note: Casa Grande is the 24-bedroom adobe mansion at Los Luceros.
 Cabot's residence was located across the road, but whenever Wheelwright was at Los Luceros, she would ask Chabot to stay with her at Casa Grande.)
 She served as a companion to Wheelwright and ran the cattle ranch, farm, and fruit tree orchard for 20 years, typically working in the fields with the men.
 During that period, she was president of the local irrigation association.
-When Weelwright died in 1958, Chabot inherited Los Luceros but found it onerous to manage the property; she sold it to Charles and Nina Collier in the early 1960s.
+When Wheelwright died in 1958, Chabot inherited Los Luceros but found it onerous to manage the property; she sold it to Charles and Nina Collier in the early 1960s.
 (Note: Charles Collier helped Georgia O'Keeffe find the hacienda in Abiquiú, New Mexico, that Chabot would restore.)